 Discover the Atlantic Coast on your Morocco holiday

-Far from the popular city breaks of frenetic and lively Marrakech, and adventurous escapes into the Sahara desert that Morocco has to offer, you will also find an long coastline dotted with an array of charming localities, perfect destinations for a sun-filled, relaxing getaway.
+Far from the popular city breaks of frenetic and lively Marrakech, and adventurous escapes into the Sahara Desert that Morocco has to offer, you will also find a long coastline dotted with an array of charming localities, perfect destinations for a sun-filled, relaxing getaway.

 Out & about

 Morocco's Atlantic coastline features stretches of sandy beaches which are geared up for water sports, particularly surfing and body boarding.
 Most beaches have sun loungers and parasols available to rent, however, other facilities, such as cafés and shops, vary from place to place.
 Some of the more popular beaches will also offer camel and horse rides, along with quad biking.

 The coastal areas within Morocco have some of the freshest seafood, when caught they will sell within their stall almost instantly.
 There is also a person who offers to cook this for you in some places such as Essaouira.
 The catch of the day can be made into some superb Moroccan cuisine.
 This can be within a Tagine, baked in foil, filleted fish, fish balls and many other options.
 The spices can be slight with just cumin and salt then foiled to keep that fresh sea taste, or they can season the fish to excellence to create a journey of flavours.

 Below are some examples of the seafood and what they use it for: